Back to Initiatives & Projects List

 Ministries, national agencies, industry, fuel producers, airlines, NGO

-ITAKA is a collaborative project framed in the implementation of the European Union (EU) policies, in particular the implementation of the European Industrial Bioenergy Initiative (EIBI) of the European Strategic Energy Technology Plan (SET-Plan).
+ITAKA is a collaborative project framed in the implementation of the European Union (EU) policies.
+In particular, it supports the implementation of the European Industrial Bioenergy Initiative (EIBI) of the European Strategic Energy Technology Plan (SET-Plan).
 It specifically aims to contribute to the fulfilment of some of the short-term objectives (2015) of the EU Advanced Biofuels Flight Path initiative, the goal of which is to reach a target of 2 million tons of biofuels used in European civil aviation by 2020.

-The generated knowledge will aim to identify and address barriers to innovation and commercial deployment.
+The generated knowledge will allow to identify and address barriers to innovation and commercial deployment.

 ITAKA project work plan relies on the following Work Breakdown Structure (WBS).